ronakg/quickr-cscope.vim/README.md

 your open buffer list.

 * Quickly search for symbol, function name, file name under the cursor
-* Quickly search for visualy selected text
+* Quickly search for visually selected text
 * Search results are shown in quickfix window, which is way more flexible for navigation compared to Cscope's fixed list
 * Search term can be navigated using `n` and `N` in quickfix window for faster